KonaeAkira/konaeakira.github.io/_posts/2020-05-01-using-the-shortest-path-faster-algorithm-to-find-negative-cycles.markdown

 - Path length: 1737 ms.
 - Early termination: 0 ms.

+The [C++ Code](/assets/code-snippets/cycle-detection-with-spfa.cpp) I used to benchmark the algorithm.

 ### Conclusion

 It is clear (both from the theoretical runtime and from my experiments) that the early-terminated SPFA is a great algorithm to detect/find a negative cycle in a directed acyclic graph.